Progress | Autumn 2019

 Urban Renewal Authority board membership boosted

 Late last year we welcomed two new members to the Urban Renewal Authority Board of Management: accomplished and highly respected South Australian leaders, Jim McDowell and Con Tragakis.
-Learn more about them and the rest of our board on Our People page.

 Early works start on Norwood Green